Daniel-Estoll/3DChess/README.md

 # 3DChess

 This is a playable 3d chess simulation created using ray tracing.
-All chess rules excluding En Passant are implemented.
+All chess rules excluding En Passant and pawn promotion are implemented.

 ## Notes: